Potassium periodate

-Potassium periodate is an inorganic salt with the molecular formula KIO_{4}.
+Potassium periodate is an inorganic salt with the molecular formula KIO4.
 It is composed of a potassium cation and a periodate anion and may also be regarded as the potassium salt of periodic acid.
 Note that the pronunciation is per-iodate, not period-ate.

-Unlike other common periodates, such as sodium periodate and periodic acid, it is only available in the metaperiodate form; the corresponding potassium orthoperiodate (K_{5}IO_{6}) has never been reported.
+Unlike other common periodates, such as sodium periodate and periodic acid, it is only available in the meta-periodate form; the corresponding potassium ortho-periodate (K5IO6) has never been reported.

 Preparation

 Potassium periodate can be prepared by the oxidation of an aqueous solution of potassium iodate by chlorine and potassium hydroxide.